Times Higher Education

 Further training and filming will take place in the culturally diverse, socially rich, politically complex and truly fascinating city of Havana, where a compelling story or subject is never far away.

 NEWSFLASH!!
-Meet us face to face and find out more at the next INFORMATION SESSION : 19 January 2017 : LondonBook your ticket here
+Meet us face to face and find out more at the next SCREENING & INFORMATION SESSION : 27 March 2018 : LondonBook your free ticket here

-The course will be taught by one of the School’s regular professors, Enrique Colina, who has been making innovative documentaries and films for over twenty years, gaining many international awards for his work.
+One of the School’s regular professors, Enrique Colina, has been making innovative documentaries and films for over twenty years, gaining many international awards for his work.

 He is also well known in Cuba as the host of an enormously popular TV show about cinema of the 1970s and 1980s called “24 x Segundo” (24 Times a Second).
 One of his recent films, Entre ciclones (Between Cyclones, 2003), was shown to great acclaim at the Cannes Film Festival.